-Huge congratulations to Roopal on securing her a role with Willis Towers Watson.
+Huge congratulations to Roopal on securing her a role with WTW.
 Here she gives us some insight into how she found the applcation proccess and even gives future applicants some useful tips.

 Why did you choose this firm and this role?